Camel Club, Amber Rooms, Queen’s Road ...with the Fullertons and Langley Road. Monday, July 21

 These guys could bring a smile to the chops of just about anyone – despite the fact that at least three quarters of them would have struggled to get served in the upstairs bar.

-Indeed, watching from the back of said venue I had to consult my glasses at least twice to make sure I wasn’t seeing things; with hardly a tuft of facial hair between them the guys were little short of fantastic.
+Indeed, watching from the back of said venue I had to consult my glasses at least twice to make sure I wasn’t seeing things; with hardly a tuft of facial hair between them the guys were little

 If you’ve got a spare five minutes, jump on the net and check out their track Paddy Mayne – a track so good that you’ll be singing it for days after just one listen.